shaack/bootstrap-input-spinner/README.md

 <div class="input-group ' + config.groupClass + '">
 ```

-You can use it for sizing with `groupClass: input-group-sm` or `input-group-lg`.

 ##### buttonsClass

 The css class of the buttons.
 Use it to style